 PLEASE NOTE: Equipment, costs and manufacturers that the AskSARA self-assessment suggests may differ to the outcome recommended through the specialist assessment.
 If you wish to use the suggested equipment via AskSARA you can purchase the equipment yourself.

-Hearing Impairment – your first point of contact will be a health professional e.g. GP, midwife, health visitor etc to access the NHS Children’s Audiology Service
+Deafness and hearing loss – your first point of contact will be a health professional e.g. GP, midwife, health visitor etc to access the NHS Children’s Audiology Service

 Visual Impairment – your first point of contact will be either a health professional e.g. GP, midwife, health visitor or qualified optician to arrange eyesight screening

 Other educational equipment required to support and meet the needs of children and young people’s education – your first point of contact will be the guidance outlined on the Halton Local Offer – Halton Graduated Approach and Strategy Toolkit

 Equality Act 2010 Guide for School and Teachers